slimshady-9/slimshady-9/README.md

 Passionate Software Engineer | Full Stack Developer | AI/ML Enthusiast

 Hi!
 I'm Ketan, a full-stack developer with experience of more than 2 years.
-I have a proven track record of delivering scalable solutions and driving developer productivity, as demonstrated in projects like Patient Risk Stratification and Wellness Peers.
+I have a proven track record of delivering scalable solutions and driving developer productivity, as demonstrated in projects like MedTranscribe and Wellness Peers.